constellation-daq/Constellation/cxx/satellites/EudaqNativeWriter/README.md

   compound information.
 This flag is necessary e.g. for the AIDA TLU.
 * `trigger_number` (integer): If set, the trigger number of the current EUDAQ event will be set from this, if not set the Constellation message sequence is used instead.
-* `timestamp_begin` (integer): Timestamp of the event start.
+* `timestamp_begin` (integer): Timestamp of the event start in units of picoseconds.
+If the tag is available from the Constellation message header, the value will be translated to nanoseconds and stored as EUDAQ event timestamp.
 If the tag is not set, `0` will be set as timestamp.
 This prompts analysis software to use the trigger number instead.
-* `timestamp_begin` (integer): Timestamp of the event end.
+* `timestamp_begin` (integer): Timestamp of the event end in units of picoseconds.
+If the tag is available from the Constellation message header, the value will be translated to nanoseconds and stored as EUDAQ event timestamp.
 If the tag is not set, `0` will be set as timestamp.
 This prompts analysis software to use the trigger number instead.

 ```{note}
 It should be noted that this satellite requires the sending satellites to receive data from to be configured via the